 Montrose Police Department

-About the MPD
+About the Montrose PD

-The Patrol Division is responsible for the day to day operations of traffic, patrol, internal affairs, and initial investigations.
+The Patrol Division is responsible for the day-to-day operations of traffic, patrol, internal affairs, and initial investigations.
 The Administrative Support Division includes investigations and civilian support staff positions.

 Keep in touch with the PD on Facebook.